-Use access servers filled with digital modems (currently (formerly?) used for current analog modem pools) as voice gateways or special purpose gateways such as that of Li Wei [5].
+Use access servers filled with digital modems (currently (formerly?) used for analog modem pools) as voice gateways or special purpose gateways such as that of Li Wei [5].
+(Li Wei created the first E1 to Ethernet gateway that looked like part of a Ericsson PBX - hence all of the services of this distributed PBX were available.)

 Many Analog Telephony Adapters (ATAs) exist: Cisco ATA 186, Linksys SPA2102, Linksys SPA3000 or SPA3102 (FXS + FXO port for gatewaying to/from PSTN),